pauldoescyber/windows-server/README.md

   </li>
   <br />
   <br />
-  <li>Next we will set start our Domain controller/DC (either by double clicking the machine or the power button next to it) and upon starting it, it will
+  <li>Next we will set start our virtual machine (either by double clicking the machine or the power button next to it) and upon starting it, it will
     basically prompt us for an Operating System as our machine is on but we haven't given it an OS yet so what we will do is we will click on the small icon denoting folders and navigate to where we stored our Server 19 ISO(that we downloaded earlier) and it will probably be saved under a different name and we will select it and have it as our disk image, and finallly we will press start.As shown in the series of images below.